chaenana/chaenana/README.md

 ### ✨ Introduction ✨
 👩🏻‍💻  Hi there!
 I'm full stack Developer skilled in Design and Unity 3ds.<br/>
 I have experience 3 years of Unity Prototype Development.
-Also, Have experience of Interactive Media arts.
+Also, Have experience of Interactive Media arts.<br/>
-I worked as a UIUX prototype developer for Unity for the past three years.
+I worked as a UIUX prototype developer for Unity for the past three years.<br/>
-Also For the past year, I have been interested in creating user Interactive Media arts and Mobile Game.
+Also For the past year, I have been interested in creating user Interactive Media arts and Mobile Game.<br/>
 Sometimes I design & develop Mobile game like Simple Touch Game.
 <br/><br/>